 The EU-funded project “Digital Technologies for Tower” (PJ05-W2 DTT) project is contributing to this in two ways.
 First, it proposes the development of a remote aerodrome air traffic service in which services from various aerodromes are combined in a centralised control room independent of airport location.
 Second, it intends to validate innovative human-machine interface modes and related technologies in different airport towers.
 The project aims to validate and progressively mature these solutions for the benefit of the ATM network in terms of safety, capacity, efficiency and flexibility.

 The project’s solutions will provide shorter travel times and better point-to-point connections, as well as increase flight safety and controller productivity.
-In DTT, 31 international partners focus on the two solutions for future airports.
+In DTT, a large group of international partners focuses on multiple solutions for future airports.

 Multiple Remote Tower and Remote Tower Centre

 Solution PJ.05-W2-35 “Multiple Remote Tower and Remote Tower Centre” considers support tools to assist the RTC supervisor in the task of allocating ATCOs and aerodromes in a remote tower centre.
 It enables a flexible and dynamic allocation of airports connected to different remote tower modules over time.

 Virtual and augmented reality (V/AR) serves to ease staff tasks and enable more seamless operations.
 Solution PJ.05-W2-97.1 “Virtual/augmented reality applications for tower” continues work already performed during SESAR 2020 wave 1 and aims to support tower controllers through the use of tracking labels, air gestures and attention guidance thanks to advanced human machine interface (HMI) interactions.

 Improving controller productivity by ASR at the TWR CWP